Axe Cap (AXE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Axe Cap Historical Price

-According to the latest data gathered on Axe Cap live price page, the current price of Axe Cap is 0.097961USD.
-The circulating supply of Axe Cap(AXE) is 1.00M AXE , giving it a market capitalization of $97.96K.
+According to the latest data gathered on Axe Cap live price page, the current price of Axe Cap is 0.109022USD.
+The circulating supply of Axe Cap(AXE) is 1.00M AXE , giving it a market capitalization of $109.02K.

 - 24-hour0.00%$ --$ --$ --